strawberryhacker/operating-system-cortex-m7/README.md

 Flash the bootloader binary (in the build directory) at address 0x00400000.
 This can be done with Atmel Studio or OpenOCD

-Line number 92 in the Makefile specify which COM port the programming script will use to connect to the board.
-In ubuntu it is /dev/ttySx and in windows COMx.
+Line number 92 in the Makefile specifies which COM port the programming script will use to connect to the board.
+In Ubuntu it is /dev/ttySx and in Windows COMx.
 Change this according to which COM port you use.

 Go to the kernel directory and type `make`.
 This will automatically flash the chip.